jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 * Get two storage classes:

     > File storage keeps data as a hierarchy of files in folders (`ibmc-file-gold-gid`).
-Block storage chunks data into organized and evenly sized volumes (`ibmc-block-gold-gid`).
+Block storage chunks data into organized and evenly sized volumes (used in RWO) ( In ROKS the class is: `ibmc-block-gold-gid`).

 * Get role and cluster role names of the operator to give access to `cp4admin` user: